Active and Completed Studies

-The REDUCE FMR study was the first double-blinded trial of a percutaneous heart valve therapy, achieved its primary endpoint, and demonstrated favorable reverse LV remodeling.
+The REDUCE FMR Trial was the first double-blinded, randomized, sham-controlled trial of a percutaneous heart valve therapy.
+The REDUCE FMR Trial achieved its primary endpoint of reduction in regurgitant volume (RV) and demonstrated favorable left ventricular (LV) remodeling.
 A median 22% reduction in regurgitant volume was demonstrated, as assessed by a blinded, independent echo core lab.
-The results of The REDUCE FMR study are consistent with the prior Carillon device studies.
+In addition, an improvement of almost 17ml versus the control group was shown in favorable left ventricular remodeling.

-Key eligibility criteria were similar to the prior trials of the Carillon system including NYHA class II-IV, MR grade 2+ to 4+, LVEDD >55mm and an ejection fraction <50%, despite the use of stable guideline-directed medical therapy.
+Key eligibility criteria were similar to the prior trials of the Carillon Therapy including NYHA class II-IV, MR grade 2+ to 4+, LVEDD >55mm and an ejection fraction <50%, despite the use of stable guideline-directed medical therapy.
 Being double-blinded, the study was of the highest scientific rigor—patients and assessors were blinded throughout follow-up and the independent echo core lab not only was blinded to treatment and the timing of the images but also read the images in random order.

-In total, 120 patients were randomly allocated to treatment (87) or the sham-control (33) arm at 31 sites in Europe, Australia and New Zealand.
+In total, 120 patients were randomly allocated to treatment (87) or the sham-control (33) arm at 31 sites in Europe, Australia, and New Zealand.

-The average device implant time was 64.2±34.8 minutes and total procedure time averaged 102.7±54.9 minutes.
+The average device implant time was 64.2 minutes and total procedure time averaged 102.7 minutes.
 Freedom from device-related major adverse events (MAE) was 98.9%, with no device embolizations, device fractures, cardiac perforations or intra-procedural ischemic events.
 There were two deaths within 30 days, both in implanted patients attributed to progressive cardio-renal deterioration.
 The incidence of MAE at 1 year was not statistically different between the treatment and control groups (16.1% in treatment group vs. 18.2% in control group).

 The primary endpoint was met with a statistically significant reduction in mitral RV in the treatment group as compared to the control group (decrease of 7.1 mL/beat vs. an increase of 3.3 mL/beat, p=0.049).
 A secondary analysis of patients with more severe FMR (MR grade ≥3+) demonstrated a similar pattern of changes.
 Patients in the treatment group (n=15) experienced a reduction in mitral RV of 12.8 mL/beat whereas patients in the control group (n=8) experienced an increase of 0.6 mL/beat (p=0.14).
-In addition to improvements in RV, favorable reverse LV remodeling was demonstrated, with a significant reduction in LV volumes in patients receiving the device vs. the control group.
+In addition to improvements in RV, favorable reverse left ventricular (LV remodeling was demonstrated, with a significant reduction in LV volumes in patients receiving the device vs. the control group.